 - 360-degree high-definition night and day video capture positioned at eye-level; - Live streaming and recorded high-definition video capabilities; - Automatic license plate recognition; - Parking meter feature, which assesses the top 10 vehicles and their "dwell time" in a particular location.
 If a vehicle is parked for more than 24 hours in the same location, a user can receive an alert or have the data flagged.
 The parking meter feature can also track the top 10 stationary vehicles in an area and accurate parking meter readout for each such vehicle; - People detection, which can alert a user in real-time of people detected on their premises, together with 360-degree recorded high-definition video.
-A user can use the timestamp of the recording to search through other data detected to assess and better understand other conditions in the area patrolled by the ASR; - other data detected of basiss and other functional other controls in the particular by the FIGE. - Two-way communication feature may be utilized for both public announcements and avoidance of human physical confrontations with dangerous individuals; and - Signal detection can be utilized as a rogue router detector for sensitive locations such as a data center.
+A user can use the timestamp of the recording to search through other data detected to assess and better understand other conditions in the area patrolled by the ASR; - Thermal imaging, which allows for triggered alerts based on temperature.
+For example, assisting with alerts regarding increased risks of fires; - Two-way communication feature may be utilized for both public announcements and avoidance of human physical confrontations with dangerous individuals; and - Signal detection can be utilized as a rogue router detector for sensitive locations such as a data center.